Djokovic faces deportation as Australia revokes visa again - KESQ

 Associated Press

 MELBOURNE, Australia (AP) — Tennis star Novak Djokovic faces deportation again after the Australian government revoked his visa for a second time.
-Immigration Minister Alex Hawke said on Friday he used his ministerial discretion to revoke the 34-year-old Serb’s visa on public interest grounds three days before the Australian Open is to begin.
-Djokovic’s lawyers are expected to appeal the cancellation in the Federal Circuit and Family Court as they successfully did after the first cancellation.
+Immigration Minister Alex Hawke says he used his ministerial discretion to revoke the 34-year-old Serb’s visa on public interest grounds three days before the Australian Open begins.
+His lawyers are expected to appeal in a federal court as they successfully did last week on procedural grounds.
 Prime Minister Scott Morrison welcomed Djokovic’s pending deportation, saying Australia had achieved one of the lowest pandemic death rates, strongest economies and highest vaccination rates in the world.
-Deportations usually come with a three-year-ban on returning to Australia.
+Everyone at the Australian Open is required to be vaccinated for COVID-19.
+Djokovic is not and sought an exemption because he had COVID-19 in December.